 With snow and sleet, rain and hail, winter storms can really challenge your home: Pipes can freeze, cold can creep in through cracks, downed trees can damage roofs—the list of potential problems goes on and on.
 Fortunately, you can avert many problems, including the need for costly repairs, with a little preventative maintenance.
-Even now, with winter started, it’s not too late to help your house weather the season.

 Take a look at the trees on your property.